lcamichigan/active-chapter-bylaws/README.md

 ### Sec.5.
 Parking

-Procedures for allocating parking spots at the chapter house shall be coveredintheChapterHouseRules.
+Procedures for allocating parking spots at the chapter house shall be covered in the Chapter House Rules.
 Use of the chapter house parking lot is for residents of the chapter house only, although alumni of Lambda Chi Alpha are exempt from fines and other penalties accrued through parking at the chapter house.
 The High Rho is responsible for informing alumni when other parking areas may be used.